 KLM Royal Dutch Airlines

 Norman Y. Mineta San José International Airport is an international airport serving the city of San José and the surrounding Silicon Valley region in California, USA.
-Located 4 km north-west of downtown San José, the airport is the smallest of the three airports serving the Bay Area metropolitan region, behind San Francisco and Oakland International airports.
-The airport is served by 12 network, low-cost and regional airlines.
-The airport is owned by the City of San José.
+Located 4 km north-west of downtown San José, the airport is one of three airports serving the Bay Area metropolitan region, alongside San Francisco and Oakland International airports.
+The airport is served by network, low-cost and regional airlines and is owned by the City of San José.